 Issue/Limiting Factor being addressed: Riparian, sedimentation, and habitat complexity.

-Action to be taken: Invasive species removal for entire watershed.
+Action to be taken: Invasive species prevention and control in Goodman Creek and source points on roadways.

-Status: Funded & extended to 2021 but will need maintenance funding for a decade.
+Status: Funded and extended to 2022 but will need maintenance funding for a decade.

-2.4.2.9 Title of Project: Goodman Creek Riparian Replanting
+2.4.2.7 Title of Project: Goodman Creek Riparian Replanting